debezium/debezium-examples/debezium-platform/postgresql-kafka-example/README.md

 After all pods are running you should access the Debezium-platform-stage(UI) from `http://platform.debezium.io/`, now you have completed the installing and running the debezium-platform part.

-Using the debezium-platfrom-stage(UI) for seting up our data pipeline
+Using the debezium-platfrom-stage(UI) for setting up our data pipeline
 ---
 Now once you have running platfrom-stage(UI), we will create a data pipeline and all its resources i.e source, destination and transform(as per need) thru it.
 You will see different side navigation option to configure them.